 void

-Jaroslav Hašek (30 April 1883 - 3 January 1923) was an author and satirist from Prague who he lived a short and extremely turbulent life.
+Jaroslav Hašek (30 April 18833 January 1923) was an author and satirist from Prague who led a short and extremely turbulent life.

-He is best known as the author of the famous satirical novel The Good Soldier Švejk (literally The Fates of the Good Soldier Švejk During the World War) but also wrote more than 1,200 short stories/feiulletons/articles, numerous poems, and co-authored some cabaret plays.
-His literary output may have been even greater than these numbers indicate because he flooded newspapers and magazines with his stories and used at least 100 pseudonyms.
+He is best known as the author of the renowned satirical novel The Good Soldier Švejk (literally The Fates of the Good Soldier Švejk During the World War), but he also wrote over 1,200 short stories, feuilletons, articles, numerous poems, and co-authored several cabaret plays.
+His literary output may have been even greater than these numbers suggest, as he inundated newspapers and magazines with his stories and used at least 100 pseudonyms.

 Childhood

-Hašek's parents were from South Bohemia, with a background in the so-called educated peasant classes.
-His father was an assistant teacher, later an employee of Banka Slavia, but died already in 1896.
-After the father's death, the family landed in economic difficulties and they moved no less than fifteen times during the childhood and adolescence of the young Jaroslav.
+Hašek's parents were from South Bohemia, with a background in the so-called educated peasant class.
+His father was an assistant teacher and later an employee of Banka Slavia, but he died in 1896.
+After his father's death, the family fell into economic difficulties and moved no fewer than fifteen times during Jaroslav's childhood and adolescence.

 Education and budding writer

-Despite the changing circumstances, Hašek obtained a higher education but soon showed himself incapable of living an orderly life.
-He had graduated from the Českoslovanská akademie obchodní (1899 -1902) with good marks and was the same autumn employed by Banka Slavia.
-Here he was dismissed after less than six months after having been absent from work twice without permission.
-After that, he turned into a creative and productive writer and journalist, despite his untidy lifestyle and high alcohol consumption.
-As early as 1901, still a student at the commercial academy, he published his first stories in Národní listy and one of his teachers recognised his literary talent and saw in him a “Czech Mark Twain”.
-In 1903 he published the poetry collection Majové vykřiky (The Cries of May), together with his friend Hájek.
+Despite these changing circumstances, Hašek obtained a higher education but soon proved incapable of living an orderly life.
+He graduated from the Českoslovanská akademie obchodní (1899–1902) with good marks and, in the same autumn, was employed by Banka Slavia.
+He was dismissed within eight months after being absent from work twice without permission.
+Afterwards, he became a creative and prolific writer and journalist, despite his untidy lifestyle and high alcohol consumption.
+As early as 1901, while still a student at the commercial academy, he published his first stories in Národní listy, and one of his teachers recognised his literary talent, describing him as a 'Czech Mark Twain'.
+In 1903, he published the poetry collection Majové vykřiky (The Cries of May), together with his friend Ladislav Hájek.

 Wanderings